fcomoreira1/CSE101/README.md

 Each week had a main theme, which I briefly included below.
 For more information about how to run the codes, check the README of each Tutorial's folder (Work in Progress).

-- Tutorial 1: Mupltiple Operations with Dates and Times
+- Tutorial 1: Multiple Operations with Dates and Times
 - Tutorial 2: Mastermind Game
 - Tutorial 3: Basic Statistics Library
 - Tutorial 4: Crossword Puzzle